 8 – Retention periods of the information we hold

-Within NHSGGC we keep personal data as set out in the Scottish Government Records Management Health & Social Care Code of Practice (Scotland) 2020.
+Within NHSGGC we keep personal data as set out in the Scottish Government’s Records Management Code of Practice for Health and Social Care.

 The NHS Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.
 As directed by the Scottish Government in the Records Management Code of Practice, we maintain a retention schedule which details the minimum retention period for the information and procedures for the safe disposal of personal information.